 1. Rebranding as a form of reputation management after receiving negative press

-After a company receives negative press coverage, the company may look to redeem the brand image by coming up with a rebranding campaign to make amends and change the perception of the public.
-Examples of these are Uber’s rebranding campaigns after numerous public scandals, as well as Wells Fargo’s rebranding campaign.
+After a company receives negative press coverage, the company may look to redeem the brand image by coming up with a rebranding campaign to make amends and change the public’s perception.
+Examples of these are Uber’s rebranding campaigns after numerous public scandals and Wells Fargo’s rebranding campaign.

 2. Rebranding to refresh a brand image

-A company or an individual may decide that it’s time to refresh a brand image if the company feels like the brand image is outdated or no longer reflects the company’s core values.
-With this type of rebranding campaign, the goal is to get customers associating the brand with something else but doesn’t happen as a form of damage control.
+A company or an individual may decide that it’s time to refresh a brand image if it feels like the brand image is outdated or no longer reflects its core values.
+With this type of rebranding campaign, the goal is to get customers associating the brand with something else, but it doesn’t happen as a form of damage control.

 Internal or employee branding campaigns are focused on building brand awareness or driving a message home about a brand internally.
-I would argue that, for any corporate branding initiative to be highly effective, you need to have an internal branding campaign.
+I would argue that for any corporate branding initiative to be highly effective, you need to have an internal branding campaign.
 Imagine trying to change the world’s perception of your company only to find that your employees still think the same thing that you are trying to change.
-Or what’s worse; they still do the same things that don’t align with your new brand image.
-Don’t overlook internal branding campaigns because it’s a very significant component of a successful corporate branding strategy.
+Or, what’s worse, they still do the same things that don’t align with your new brand image.
+So don’t overlook internal branding campaigns because it’s a very significant component of a successful corporate branding strategy.

 New Product Branding Campaigns